 Reducing Barriers and Costs of Home Construction for Low- and Middle-Income Families – Redundant regulatory measures levied on homebuilding deter new housing projects by adding delays and tacking additional costs onto the price of housing, making homes less affordable for middle-and-low-income families and widening the racial gap in homeownership.

-Preventing CEQA Abuse – Since its passage in 1970, the California Environmental Quality Act has been greatly weaponized by unions as a leverage tool that increases labor costs and by NIMBYs who use it as a ground to sue new housing projects in their area in an effort to keep their neighborhoods expensive and exclusive.
+Preventing CEQA Abuse – Since its passage in 1970, the California Environmental Quality Act has been greatly weaponized by unions as a leverage tool that increases labor costs and by anti-housing advocates who use it as a ground to sue new housing projects in their area in an effort to keep their neighborhoods expensive and exclusive.